lukso-network/docs/docs/learn/key-manager/get-controller-permissions.md

 This guide shows how to retrieve the list of addresses that have some permissions on a Universal Profile.
 We commonly call these addresses **controllers**.

-Alongside each controller, Ww will also retrieve their associated permissions.
+Alongside each controller, we will also retrieve their associated permissions.
 All of this will involve 3 steps:

-1. **retrieve all controller addresses** of a Universal Profile
+1. **retrieve all controller addresses** of a Universal Profile.
 2. **retrieve the encoded permissions** of each controller.
 3. **decode these permissions** in a human readable way